radumarias/rencrypt-python/README.md

 # Examples

-You can see examples in `examples` directory and in `main.py` which also has some benchmarks.
+You can see more in [examples](https://github.com/radumarias/rencrypt-python/tree/main/examples) directory and in [main.py](https://github.com/radumarias/rencrypt-python/tree/main/main.py) which has some benchmarks.
 Here are few simple examples:

 ## Encrypt and decrypt a buffer in memory